-The 2020 AI was prepared in a manner consistent with the AFFH Final Rule and accompanying commentary published by HUD.
+Further, Tthe 2020 AI was prepared in a manner consistent with the AFFH Final Rule and accompanying commentary published by HUD.
 To that end, it incorporated meaningful community participation, consultation and coordination.
-This included a Fair Housing Survey, a Fair Housing Forum and a public review meeting.
+This included a Fair Housing Survey, a Fair Housing Forum and a public review meetingprocess.
 The results of these efforts informed the assessment provided in this section.
-The 2020 AI is included as Appendix E.
+The 2020 AI is included as Appendix E.See below for an overview of each outreach effort.